Thermoelectric optimization and quantum-to-classical crossover in gate-controlled two-dimensional semiconducting

 Using first-principles approaches, we employ VASP, NANODCAL, and LAMMPS to investigate the transport mechanisms and thermoelectric performance of Pt–WSe$_2$–Pt nanojunctions with channel lengths of 3 nm, 6 nm, 9 nm, and 12 nm.
 These junctions, featuring edge-contact geometries, behave as p-type semiconductors with band gaps of approximately 2.65 eV.
 The application of a gate voltage ($V_g$) provides an additional degree of tunability, enabling modulation of the nanojunctions from insulating to conducting states.

-Variations in channel length, temperature, and gate voltage introduce a competition between two distinct electron transport mechanisms: quantum tunneling and semiclassical thermionic emission.
-At room temperature ($T = 300$ K), the 3 nm junction exhibits dominant quantum tunneling behavior in the insulating state, where $V_g$ positions the chemical potential $\mu(V_g)$ within the band gap.
-As temperature increases, the region characterized by quantum transport shrinks.
-This region is further reduced as the channel length increases: for the 9 nm junction at 300 K, quantum transport is limited to a narrow mid-gap region, while in the 12 nm junction, the transport mechanism transitions entirely to thermionic emission across the temperature range of 300–500 K. Due to the transition in the electron transport mechanism from quantum tunneling to semiclassical thermionic emission, the image profiles of $S(T, V_g)$ exhibit distinct behaviors for channel lengths of $L_{\mathrm{ch}} = 3$ and 6 nm compared to those of $L_{\mathrm{ch}} = 9$ and 12 nm), reflecting the underlying transition in dominant transport mechanisms.
+Variations in channel length, temperature, and gate voltage give rise to a competition between two distinct electron transport mechanisms: quantum tunneling and semiclassical thermionic emission.
+At room temperature ($T = 300$ K), the 3 nm junction exhibits dominant quantum tunneling behavior in the insulating regime, where the gate voltage $V_g$ positions the chemical potential $\mu(V_g)$ within the band gap.
+As the temperature increases, the range over which quantum tunneling dominates becomes narrower.
+This quantum transport region is further suppressed with increasing channel length: at 300 K, the 9 nm junction shows quantum transport confined to a narrow mid-gap region, whereas in the 12 nm junction, the transport mechanism transitions fully to thermionic emission over the entire temperature range of 300–500 K. Consequently, the Seebeck coefficient image profiles $S(T, V_g)$ display qualitatively distinct behaviors for shorter channels ($L_{\mathrm{ch}} = 3$ and 6 nm) compared to longer ones ($L_{\mathrm{ch}} = 9$ and 12 nm), reflecting the underlying transition in dominant transport mechanisms.